seamapi/docs/docs/device-guides/get-started-with-kwikset-wifi-locks.md

 Seam provides a universal API to connect and control many brands of smart locks.
 This guide provides a rapid introduction to connecting and controlling your [Kwikset Halo](https://www.seam.co/manufacturers/kwikset) lock using the Seam API.
 To learn more about other smart lock brands supported by Seam such as Yale, Schlage, and August, head over to our [integration page](https://www.seam.co/supported-devices-and-systems).

 {% hint style="warning" %}
-Access Code management and MFA when logging into the Kwikset connect webview are not supported yet.
+Access Code management and login for Kwikset accounts that require MFA are not supported yet.
 {% endhint %}

 ## 1 — Install Seam SDK